katebry/northcoders_news_fe/README.md

 The front-end of the website was built with React and feeds into code I previously created (see 'Project Links' section for the link to the back-end repo).
 For the styling, I used a combination of Bootstrap, CSS and styled-components.

-The site is fully responsive and be viewed on a mobile/ tablet or laptop.
+The site is fully responsive and can be viewed on a mobile, tablet or laptop.

 ---